GluuFederation/docs-gg-prod/docs/source/plugin/gluu-metrics.md

 - **gluu_oauth_client_granted**: Counts how many times a client (consumer) is granted access (authorize by OAUTH Scope Expression) by the OAUTH-PEP plugin per service.

-- **gluu_uma_client_authenticated**: Counts how many times an client (consumer) is authenticated by the UMA-PEP plugin per service.
+- **gluu_uma_client_authenticated**: Counts how many times a client (consumer) is authenticated by the UMA-PEP plugin per service.

 - **gluu_uma_client_granted**: Counts how many times a client (consumer) is granted access (authorized by UMA Scope and Policies) by the UMA-PEP plugin per service.

-- **gluu_uma_ticket**: Counts how many times UMA Permission Ticket has been issued by user for access to resources.
-This will count ticket only in UMA-PEP case.
+- **gluu_uma_ticket**: Counts how many times an UMA Permission Ticket has been issued by the user for access to resources.
+This will only count tickets for UMA-PEP.

 ### Example metrics